Bridging Crystal Structure and Material Properties via Bond-Centric Descriptors: High-Throughput workflow

 To demonstrate the microscopic insights provided by MattKeyBond, we present a representative analysis of the nearest carbon-carbon bond in graphene in Figure \ref{Fig_example}.
-As shown in panel (d), our CWF downfolding (purple circles) yields a accurate reproduction to the DFT band structure (gray lines) around Fermi level.
-Beyond global electronic structure, MattKeyBond provides the local inter-atomic (b) Hamiltonian and (c) RDM for every orbital pair.
-These matrices allow for advanced post-processing, such as decomposing the total interaction into independent bonding channels via the Singular Value Decomposition (SVD) of RDM.
+As shown in panel (d), the band structure obtained from our CWF downfolding (purple circles) accurately reproduces the DFT band structure (gray lines) around the Fermi level.
+Beyond global electronic structure, MattKeyBond provides the local inter-atomic Hamiltonian in panel (b) and the RDM in panel (c) for every orbital pair.
+These matrices allow for advanced post-processing, such as decomposing the total interaction into independent bonding channels via the singular value decomposition (SVD) of the inter-atomic RDM block.
 As shown in panel (f), this analysis can automatically identify the strong $\sigma$ bond (ICOHP = -5.68 eV) formed by $sp^2$-like hybrids (${\sqrt{1/3}}|s \rangle \pm {\sqrt{2/3}} |p_x \rangle$) and the characteristic $\pi$ bond (ICOHP = -0.77 eV) formed by vertical $p_z$ orbitals.
-The remaining two are the inner-layer $\pi'$ bond formed by $p_y$ orbitals and the $\sigma'$ bond resulting from the tail-to-tail overlap of $|s \rangle$ and $|p_x \rangle$ orbitals.
-Together with their COHP distributions in energy space of panel (e), these analyses allow users to go beyond total bond energies and dissect the specific orbital mechanisms driving material properties (e.g. metallized B-B $\sigma$ bond driven high-T$_c$ superconductivity in MgB$_2$ compound\cite{mgb2}).
+The remaining two are the in-plane $\pi'$ bond formed by $p_y$ orbitals and the $\sigma'$ bond resulting from the tail-to-tail overlap of $|s \rangle$ and $|p_x \rangle$ orbitals.
+Together with their COHP distributions in energy space shown in panel (e), these analyses allow users to go beyond total bond energies and dissect the specific orbital mechanisms driving material properties (e.g. high-\(T_c\) superconductivity in MgB\(_2\), driven by metallized B-B \(\sigma\) bonds \cite{mgb2}).